LabeliaLabs/distributed-learning-contributivity/mplc/doc/documentation.md

     - String id: `'random'`
   - `RandomizeUniform`.
 The labels are flipped randomly, according to uniform distribution
     - String id: `'random-uniform'`
-  - `Duplication`, The data are replaced by the data of another partner.
+  - `Duplication`: The data are replaced by the data of another partner.
     - Extra-parameter: `'duplicated_partner_id'`: `Partner.id` used by the duplicate corruption method.
 If not provided, a random partner amongst those with enough data will be selected
     - String id: `'duplication'`
   - `Redundancy`.
-The data are replaced by a copy of an unique data.
+The data are replaced by a copy of a unique data.
     - String id: `'redundancy'`

     All of these can use the parameter `'proportion'`: 1. (default), float between 0. and 1.
 Indicating the proportion of partner's data to corrupt